awsdocs/amazon-cloudwatch-user-guide/doc_source/cloudwatch_concepts.md

 When creating an alarm, select an alarm monitoring period that is greater than or equal to the metric's resolution\.
 For example, basic monitoring for Amazon EC2 provides metrics for your instances every 5 minutes\.
 When setting an alarm on a basic monitoring metric, select a period of at least 300 seconds \(5 minutes\)\.
 Detailed monitoring for Amazon EC2 provides metrics for your instances with a resolution of 1 minute\.
 When setting an alarm on a detailed monitoring metric, select a period of at least 60 seconds \(1 minute\)\.

  If you set an alarm on a high\-resolution metric, you can specify a high\-resolution alarm with a period of 10 seconds or 30 seconds, or you can set a regular alarm with a period of any multiple of 60 seconds\.
 There is a higher charge for high\-resolution alarms\.
-For more information about high\-resolution metrics, see [Publishing Custom Metrics](publishingMetrics.md)\.
+For more information about high\-resolution metrics, see [Publishing custom metrics](publishingMetrics.md)\.

-For more information, see [Using Amazon CloudWatch Alarms](AlarmThatSendsEmail.md) and [Creating an Alarm from a Metric on a Graph](create_alarm_metric_graph.md)\.
+For more information, see [Using Amazon CloudWatch alarms](AlarmThatSendsEmail.md) and [Creating an alarm from a metric on a graph](create_alarm_metric_graph.md)\.